Limited TimeFast mode is completely free!Try it now

 2. Generates quantitative analysis with reproducible Python scripts

-3. Produces IC-ready deliverables including executive summaries, risk heatmaps, and compiled PDF reports
+3. Produces IC-ready deliverables: executive summaries, risk heatmaps, and compiled PDF reports

 4. Documents everything with full data provenance and methodology

-Whether you are screening pipeline assets, preparing for an investment committee meeting, or building conviction on a position, K-Dense Web gives you institutional-grade analysis at the speed your dealflow demands.
+Whether you're screening pipeline assets, preparing for an investment committee meeting, or building conviction on a position, K-Dense Web cuts the timeline from weeks to hours.

 New users receive $50 in free credits, enough to run a full due diligence like the one above.